 As we tasted our bourbon, a Port finish really seemed like it would fit our bourbon’s flavor profile perfectly.
 It added just the right layer of richness to our whiskey.
 While it took us some trial and error to figure out the ideal aging window for Angel’s Envy, we knew that we had a winner once we found it.

-While we love our work, for us ‘malcontent’ means that we can never be satisfied with good enough, and better still isn’t the best.
-We’re restless creators who respect and celebrate the bourbon tradition, but try not to shackle ourselves to it.
+We’re restless creators who respect and celebrate the bourbon tradition without being beholden to the past.
 We approach each spirit that we finish with a craftsman’s passion to experiment and improve, and we work every day to ensure that Lincoln Henderson’s exacting standards and legacy of excellence continue with each batch.

 As a small company, we’re very particular about our finished spirits.
 While this might make our product a little harder to find, we will never sacrifice our quality.
 We’ve also never hosted or sponsored a competition in order to ‘earn’ awards.
 All of our high rankings and accolades have been earned the old fashioned way—unsolicited.
 And the reviews have been very good.
 But in the spirit of independence, don’t just listen to what others have to say.
 Pick up a bottle, try it, share it, and above all, enjoy it.